LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 - Win a fight, be reborn.
 - Hold a flame, bring life.
 - Bathe in blood, break the sky.
+- ...
+Be the key, open the lock.

 ## Welter.
 - Side character.